jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/cli/cli-service-module.md

     }
 }
 ~~~~
-Now issue a request, but in the URL instead of using node id, use node-id-dry-run e.g. IOS1-dry-run.
+Now issue a request, but in the URL instead of using node id, use node-id-dryrun e.g. IOS1-dryrun.

 ## Supported devices